kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 	cd /volumeX/docker/fail2ban
 	docker-compose up -d
 ````
-You should see the container running in Synolog's Docker GUI.
+You should see the container running in Synology's Docker GUI.
 You will have to reload after configuring the filters and jails

 ## Setup for web vault

 As a convention, `path_f2b` means the path needed for Fail2ban to work.
 This depends on your system.
-E.g. on Synology, we are atlking about `/volumeX/docker/fail2ban/` where on some other systems we are talking about `/etc/fail2ban/`
+E.g. on Synology, we are talking about `/volumeX/docker/fail2ban/` where on some other systems we are talking about `/etc/fail2ban/`

 ### Filter
 Create and fill the following file